visibl-ai/sdxl-controlnets/README.md

 1. The pipeline and models are loaded once at startup
 2. For each configuration in the array:
    - Load the input image
-   - Generate depth, canny, and blur control maps
+   - Generate depth, canny control maps
    - Generate the final image using the control maps
    - Save all outputs to specified paths
 3. Report success/failure statistics at the end